jessicaanhel/automations-angela/apple/README.md

-# Apple Certificate & Provisioning Profile Expiry Notifier
+# Apple Certificate & Provisioning Profile Expiry Slack Notifier

 This automation checks your Apple Developer **certificates** and **provisioning profiles** for upcoming expirations and sends a summary to **Slack**.
 Ideal for teams who want proactive alerts before builds start failing due to expired assets.